 - Renner Springs is one of my favourites.
 Fresh home baked bread is not what you expect at this very remote little roadhouse!
 Fuel, food and accommodation is available if you wish to take a break.

-Tennant Creek in the middle of the Northern Territory
+Tennant Creek is midway in the Northern Territory

 It is approximately 8 hours drive south from Katherine, 5 hours north of Alice Springs.

 The Queensland town of Mt Isa is about 7 hours to the east.

 Tennant Creek is quirky little town and a good place to overnight, grab a bite to eat and refresh yourself ready for the next leg to Alice Springs (only approximately 5 more hours driving)!

 A town settled in the Territory gold rush days, Tennant Creek is a close knit community and where you turn onto the Barkley Highway to head east to Queensland.

 Read more: All roads lead to Tennant Creek

 Tennant Creek to Alice Springs – approximately 5 hours drive